LukasWoodtli/WebPage/pelican/content/pages/books.md

 Title: Books

 I really like reading technical books to improve my skills.
 Usually I try to read them from cover to back.
 But I didn't manage to finish all of the listed books, yet.
-Some of them are meant for reference.
+Some of them are meant primarily for reference.

 # C and C++